abradshaw/getting-started-with-satellite-6/README.md

 # Getting Started with Satellite 6

 >**NOTE**:
-This book was originally written for Satellite 6.0 has now been updated for Satellite 6.1 and Satellite 6.2 beta.
+This book was originally written for Satellite 6.0 but has now been updated for Satellite 6.1 and Satellite 6.2 beta.

 ## Introduction